EduardOravkin/midas_touch/ideas.md

 # Possible ideas to explore in Midas

-Will work only if it is possible to get all (or nearly all) of the investments that each VC fund makes.
+Will work only if it is possible to get all (or nearly all) of the investments that each VC fund made in the last X years.

 1. PageRank (the way google indexes search results https://en.wikipedia.org/wiki/PageRank) on VC funds.
 Important: "The underlying assumption is that better VC funds are likely to have more co-investments with other VC funds."